Processing Grant Applications

 - all required information has been included and that all necessary signatures have been obtained

-- the budget is correct, including fringe benefits, indirect costs, longevity
+- the budget, if required, is correct, including fringe benefits, indirect costs, etc.

 - the package has been completed accurately